denzelnasol/Fort-Finder/README.md

 # fort-finder
-<p>Forfinder is a Mineseeker type Android game.
-The goal of the game is to eliminate as many 'bugs' as possible!
-This was done as one of the assigned projects for CMPT 276 (https://www.sfu.ca/students/calendar/2020/fall/courses/cmpt/276.html) at Simon Fraser University.</p>
+<p> A game similar to minesweeper created using Java and Android Studio.
+This was done as an assigned project for CMPT 276 (Intro.
+To Software Development).</p>